Web barcode scanner control (experimental) in Power Apps

 The legacy barcode scanning control, which is obsolete but might be useful for scanning codes in a web browser.

 The control shows the camera feed in the app so that users can scan barcodes on all devices.
-The control is obsolete because of poor performance, and the mobile Barcode scanner control replaces this control.
+The control is obsolete because of poor performance, and the mobile Barcode reader control replaces this control.

 The web barcode scanner control is only supported on Microsoft Edge, Chrome, Firefox, and Opera browsers.
 All other browsers will show a warning that some features of the app won't work.